LuckyLaszlo/mountain_shop/README.md

   - Launch Node server with : " node index.js " OR " nodemon "

-3. Only if you have display problems, Install "Browser-sync" (https://www.browsersync.io/) and launch it will in the 'Front' folder.
+3. Only if you have display problems, Install "Browser-sync" (https://www.browsersync.io/) and launch it when you are in the 'Front' folder.

 4. Enjoy (づ｡◕‿◕｡)づ !